Serving

 I am currently serving on the Executive Committee of the recently revived University of Missouri chapter of the American Association of University Professors.
 AAUP at Mizzou is dedicated to advancing academic freedom and shared governance; promoting professional and economic security for faculty; and supporting an informed, inclusive, and engaged faculty community.

 Minor in Missouri StudiesMizzou has a new minor in Missouri Studies, coming into existence at the same time as the new Center for Missouri Studies is being completed.
 I’m directing it, which means working with people across campus to find and create courses that students can take to earn the minor.
-I’ve developed a course on Missouri writers; my efforts to learn more about the state I’ve come to call home include giving a paper at a conference on the 200th anniversary of the Missouri Crisis, hosted by The Kinder Institute on Constitutional Democracy, and giving talks through the joint Missouri Humanities Council/State Historical Society of Missouri Speakers Bureau program (go here for more about this).
+I’ve developed a course on Missouri writers; my efforts to learn more about the state I’ve come to call home include giving a paper at a conference on the 200th anniversary of the Missouri Crisis, hosted by The Kinder Institute on Constitutional Democracy, and giving talks through the joint Missouri Humanities Council/State Historical Society of Missouri Speakers Bureau program.